marchelbling/marc.helbling.fr/content/post/2018-08-17-local-citus.md

 # Using Citus in Docker: the clean approach.

-The previous was good to better understand how to interact with a Citus cluster but this is far from practical:
+The previous approach was good to better understand how to interact with a Citus cluster but this is far from practical:

 * the process is notably cumbersome as most steps have to be executed both on the coordinator and the workers in separate calls;
 * as a consequence, the proposed script uses duplicated lists which is error-prone;